 Now that you know five of the most important documents to keep safe, you’re going to need to know how to properly and securely store the papers.
 When storing important documents, you have two goals: keep the information close at hand, in case you need to access it and keep the information safe from theft, fire, or other emergencies.

-At least once a month, shred your receipts, credit card offers, bank statements, expired credit cards, and utility payments you no longer need.
+At least once a month, put your shredder to work.
+Shred your receipts, credit card offers, bank statements, expired credit cards, and utility payments you no longer need.
 Don’t ever throw out a receipt that came from a transaction you used your credit card with, as your number and/or name is likely on there and criminals can use that to their advantage.

 What other tips do you have for keeping important information safe?